oncogenetics/LocusExplorer/Markdown/ResponseToReviewers.md

 > Error in evaluating the argument 'data' in selecting a method for function 'ggplot': Error: Please upload Association file

-- [#57](https://github.com/oncogenetics/LocusExplorer/issues/57) - XXX known issue, need to have file validation.....
+- [#57](https://github.com/oncogenetics/LocusExplorer/issues/57) - This is a known issue, will be addressed in future releases.

 #### 2.2.Minor comments regarding the software:

 2.2.1.
 Plot settings, SNP filter, -log10 p-value.
 For the -log10 p value scale, it might make sense to display which p-value the transformed values correspond to.

-- [#58](https://github.com/oncogenetics/LocusExplorer/issues/58) - For *Manhattan plots* it is a common practice to show p-values on Y axis as `-log10()` scale.
+- [#58](https://github.com/oncogenetics/LocusExplorer/issues/58) - For *Manhattan plots* it is a common practice to show p-values on Y axis as `-log10(pvalue)` scale.

 [Manhattan plots (wikipedia)](https://en.wikipedia.org/wiki/Manhattan_plot)